Oliver-Redeyoff/numericalMemoryTest/README.md

 # numericalMemoryTest
-This is a assessement which tests how good the user is at memorising numbers.
+This is an assessment which measures Numerical Memory.

 ## How to run
 First of all clone the reposotory to your machine and then enter the folder with :